monkeyman79/janitor/README.md

 `${?${fn}!=0:[${fn}]}` - Expands to frame number enclosed in square brackets if selected frame is not top frame.

 `${?${r:cs}==${nr:cs}:cs:${r:cs|%08X}}`  - Expands to string **cs** if value of `cs` register in selected frame is the same as the register's value in top frame.
 Otherwise it expands to value of `cs` register formated as hexadecimal number.

+## Acknowlegements

+Layout of displayed registers and general colors arrangement has been almost verbatim copied from [GRDB Debugger by LADSoft](http://ladsoft.tripod.com/grdb_debugger.html).